weaviate/weaviate/gsi/README.md

 High-availability configuration and support like replication are not yet available.

+## Recovery

+Data recovery (such as if the server terminates unexpectedly) is not yet available.

 # Troubleshooting

 [This section will eventually contain resolutions to common problems that you may run into when either configuring the Gemini Plugin, or working with a Gemini index, the FVS system, or the APU hardware.]